dccartagena/dccartagena.github.io/_supervision_proposals/2023-gp-in-rl.md

 ## Expected Outcomes

 ### Mandatory Products
-* An autonomous agent capable of playing video games by considering safety constraints;
-* Benchmark with other (safe) reinforcement learning algorithms in the literature;
+* Benchmark with other reinforcement learning algorithms in the literature;
 * Mathematical analysis of the proposed algorithm;
 * Software with documentation associated with the project;
 * Technical report with problem description, proposed solutions, experimental results, and project conclusions by following the University guidelines;
 * A public dissertation following the University guidelines.

 ### Optional Products
 * Summary paper from the technical report suitable for conferences or journals;